awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

-# Identifying speakers \(speaker diarization\)<a name="diarization"></a>
+# Identifying speakers \(diarization\)<a name="diarization"></a>

 To identify different speakers in Amazon Transcribe, use *speaker diarization*\.
 When you enable speaker diarization, Amazon Transcribe labels each speaker utterance\.
-You enable speaker diarization by using the batch transcription or real\-time streaming APIs, or the Amazon Transcribe console\.
+You enable speaker diarization by using the batch transcription or real\-time streaming APIs, or the AWS Management Console\.

 **Note**
 Speaker diarization is supported for all languages with batch transcription jobs, but is only supported for US English \(en\-US\) with streaming transcriptions\.

-## Identifying speakers in audio files<a name="diarization-batch"></a>
+## Identifying speakers in audio<a name="diarization-batch"></a>

-You can enable speaker diarization in a batch transcription job using either the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API or the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+You can enable speaker diarization in a batch transcription job using either the [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API or the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

-### Console<a name="diarization-batch-console"></a>
+### AWS Management Console<a name="diarization-console-batch"></a>

-**To identify speakers in an audio file \(console\)**

-To use the console to enable speaker diarization in your transcription job, you enable audio identification and then speaker diarization\.
+To use the AWS Management Console to enable speaker diarization in your transcription job, you enable audio identification and then speaker diarization\.

-1. Sign in to the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe, choose **Transcription jobs**\.